-In KS2 Maths children will come to understand perimeter and area.
-In Year Five children should know how to work out the perimeter of squares and rectangles and will now be introduced to other regular shapes like a pentagon or a hexagon and shown how to calculate its area.
-They should be confident when working out the area of squares and rectangles and they will also be expected to know that square metres contain 10,000 square cm and that square cm contain 100 square mm.
+In KS2 Maths, children learn about perimeter and area.
+In Year Five, they figure out how to find the perimeter of squares and rectangles.
+Now, they also explore other shapes like pentagons or hexagons and learn to calculate their area.
+Kids become confident with areas of squares and rectangles, understanding that square metres have 10,000 square cm, and square cm have 100 square mm.

 Which would be best measured in cm2?